Tekdirfan/Matching-Algorithms/README.md

 - Deterministic: Given a fixed priority order, the outcome is always the same for the same preferences[1].
 - May lead to unfair outcomes if the priority order is not carefully chosen or justified.

+## Parameters

+- `students` : dict
+  - A dictionary where keys are student names and values are lists of school preferences.
+- `schools` : dict
+  - A dictionary where keys are school names and values are their capacities.
+- `student_order` : list
+  - List of student names in the order they should choose schools.

+## Returns

+- dict
+  - A dictionary representing the matching, where keys are student names and values are assigned schools.

 ## Usage
 ```python